Hooli-Strike-Team/Group1_Project/WEEKLY_STATUS.md

     * Micah: Gained access to "moqups" info-visualization tools, began creating the user experience flowchart.
 Added "user_experience_graph_v01_01.pdf" to the team repository.
     * Ben: Registration and Login Page for Project Milestone 4
     * Paul: Implemented 7 diffrent UI Color Scheme ideas for our website
-    * Tory: ...
+    * Tory: finished page templates and test Flask app

 * In Progress
     * Matt: ...
     * Micah: Gathering feedback from team members to develop a shared understanding of desired application behaviors.
 Work on Project Milestone 4 with the rest of the group.
 Pair programming with Ben this week to work on Project Milestone 4 deliverables and set up the Flask server framework.
     * Ben: FLASK framework for backend
     * Paul: Help tory create templates based on the page mock-up designs
-    * Tory: Creating templates for pages
+    * Tory: refine base template

 * To Do
     * Matt: ...
     * Micah: Help team finalize edits to PAGE_TESTING.md for Project Milestone 4 submission due this week.
 Continue to describe project requirements and hash out a set of working project specifications.
 Set up pair programming sessions with team mates to work on HTML, CSS, and the Flask server framework.
     * Ben: FLASK framework, look into databases for user credentials
     * Paul: Begin using HTML to design the layout of the webpage based on the story-boards that were approved by the group.
-    * Tory: ...
+    * Tory: look into monochromatic color scheme options

 ### Week 5: March 20 - March 26 ###